Traders who are looking to short Ethereum can do so by using a variety of methods, strategies, and crypto platforms.

-What’s a little bit better with Binance is the fact that you have two different trading interfaces.
+What’s a little bit better with Binance is the fact that you have two different interfaces.

 Depending on your level of experience you can choose between the Classic interface and the Advanced interface.

-If you are new to cryptocurrency trading, I would recommend that you start with the Classic interface.
+If you are new to cryptocurrency investing, I would recommend that you start with the Classic interface.

 Binance is another great way to short-sell ETH and once you learn how to navigate on the platform it will be very straightforward.

-Here is a quick look at the classic trading interface.
+Here is a quick look at the classic interface.

-I’ve highlighted the top right corner of the trading interface.
+I’ve highlighted the top right corner of the interface.